Entering the bilingual learning path: No German? No problem!

 The middle school years are a time of rapid growth and change for students.
 Along with this comes the capacity for increased independence and critical thinking.
 Students are encouraged to inquire and reflect on their own learning process and social interactions, and take charge of their own progress.
 The middle school team strives to teach and learn in a way that recognizes the unique challenges and joys of being a middle schooler.
 Academic skills that were acquired throughout lower school are refined and deepened in middle school.
 Through inquiry and project oriented learning, students make connections to their earlier studies, to their personal experiences, and to the real world.

 Our Upper School program offers a challenging college preparatory curriculum which encourages students to be critical and creative thinkers.
-We are currently interested in implementing the International Baccalaureate (IB) Diploma Programme in grades 11 and 12, a program which prepares students remarkably well for studies at the college level and beyond.
+We are currently holding candidacy status to become an IB World School and our 9th graders are starting the IB MYP this year!
+The IB DP (IB Diploma Programme) is set to start in grade 11.
+The IB DP prepares students remarkably well for studies at the college level and beyond.
 GSB’s commitment to small class size ensures that students receive plenty of individual attention during these important years as students grow into young adults.
 Our teachers and staff challenge our students and give them the support they need to grow as learners and as people.

 The Bilingual International Baccalaureate (IB) - GIB